Summary

 Jonathan Pryce and his pajamas in "Brazil", 1985.

-“Brazil” is the story of a man who dreams and a revolting, absurd world, surrounded by gray.
-On the program for this adventure under very close surveillance: overcoats, costumes and hats for everyone, but only those of Humphrey Bogart and American film noir of the 1940s.
+"Brazil" is the story of a man who dreams and a revolting, absurd world surrounded by gray.
+On the program of this adventure under very high surveillance: overcoats, suits and hats for everyone, but only those of Humphrey Bogart and the American film noir of the 40s.

-Everywhere else: loneliness, empty and sad people, tons of forms and procedures, police uniforms, intervention outfits as armed as they are muscular and for offenders, chains and a reinforced vest.
+Everywhere else: loneliness, empty and sad people, tons of forms and procedures, police uniforms, intervention outfits as armed as they are muscular and for offenders, chains and a reinforced straitjacket.

 In this world, fashion no longer exists and Robert de Niro is forced to live in hiding.
-We have experienced more fun, more free and more colorful.
-Welcome to the ultra-police world of “Brazil”, a beautiful homage to the noir cinema of Fritz Lang and a true waking nightmare, here clearly inspired by the writings of Franz Kafka and George Orwell.
+We have known more fun, more freedom and more color.
+Welcome to the ultra-police world of "Brazil", a beautiful homage to the noir cinema of Fritz Lang and a true waking nightmare, here clearly inspired by the writings of Franz Kafka and George Orwell.

 If the picture is dark, baroque and, let's admit it, sometimes too much, there is however a way out of this avalanche of gray.
-For style: our Vini striped suit.
-For everything else: The Great Escape, even if the title is already taken.
+For the style: our Vini striped suit.
+For everything else: the Great Escape, even if the title is already taken.

-To go further, a small selection of homewear from the editorial staff:
+To go further, a small selection of homewear from the editorial team: